Nnamdi Azikiwe International Airport: Other facilities

+The Nigerian Safety Investigation Bureau (NSIB) has its head office on the airport grounds.

-The Nigerian Civil Aviation Authority (NCAA) has its Abuja office on the airport grounds; previously the airport had the authority's head office.
+The Nigerian Civil Aviation Authority (NCAA) has its head office on the airport.
+Previously the agency had its Abuja office on the airport grounds, though before that it had the authority's head office.

 The airport operates a private jet wing that serves businesses, diplomats and politicians in the city.
 In 2016, the Ministry of Transportation announced plans for a new terminal for private Jet operations.
 The General Aviation Terminal project will cost N258 million naira and will include a new protocol Lounge and rehabilitation of the fire station at the Airport.
 It will serve non-scheduled flights.

 2017 runway reconstruction

 In 2017, the Nigerian Government awarded a contract to Julius Berger for the emergency rehabilitation of the airport's only runway.
 It had been built to last for 20 years but had been in use for nearly 40 years at that time.
 The airport's runway was starting to show signs of fatigue and disrepair.
 The Airport was closed for 6 weeks, and flights were diverted to neighboring Kaduna airport.
-The Airport reopened with the completion of the Runway on the 17 of April 2017, 2 days ahead of schedule.
+The Airport reopened with the completion of the Runway on 17 April 2017, 2 days ahead of schedule.